charmingruby/apperize/README.md

-# Wasp
+# pedeApp

 This app is built with Next.js 13, Tailwind, shadcn/ui, Zustand, Tailwind, Go and Mongo.

 ## ⚠️ Under development

-This application was made for purpose of creating a connection between Wisp's customers and the developers.
+This application was made for purpose of creating a connection between pedeApp's customers and the developers.

 ---